Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 ## Fortran, the revival

-While Fortran has long been the butt of the joke in IT departments the world over, in a curious twist of fate, it has seen a dramatic resurgence in the last decade.
+While Fortran has long been the butt of the joke in IT departments the world over, in a curious twist of fate, it has seen a dramatic resurgence over the last few years.
 While the reasons for this are not exactly obvious (at least to us!), a few possible explanations are: